zeeman-effect/maiar-ai/website/docs/02-model-providers/01-overview.md

 ---
 title: Model Providers
-description: Learn how to use model providers in Maiar
+description: Learn how to use model providers in MAIAR
 sidebar_position: 1
 ---

-# Models in Maiar
+# Models in MAIAR

 Maiar's model system provides a simple interface for integrating any model into your agent.
 The framework comes with providers for popular services like OpenAI and Ollama, but its true power lies in its extensibility.